 Husqvarna Carburetor is Leaking Gas

-Gasket failure in the carburetor bowl on you Husqvarna Mower
+Gasket failure in the carburetor bowl on your Husqvarna Mower

 Stuck float in your Husqvarna mower’s carburetor

 If your float needle is stuck, you will need to pull the carburetor apart to find the cause of the failure.
 You may be able to clean it or you may have to rebuild it.
-Read procedures on cleaning the carburetor in this article.
+Read the procedures for cleaning the carburetor in this article.

 Stuck float needle on your Husqvarna Mower